Efficiency in Lung Transplant Allocation Strategies: Introduction

 Organ allocation has been studied from the policy maker's perspective.
 The goal is generally characterized as assignments of organs to patients in the waiting list that optimize expected outcomes.
 Early works can be traced back to \cite{Derman:1971ey, Derman:1975vd}, \cite{Albright:1972ck} and \citet{RIGHTER:1989ds}, in which the authors solved for the optimal solution for allocating sequentially arrived resources to a finite number of subjects.
 The focus of these studies was on general resource allocation problems and for this purpose, the modeling was simplified and not tailored specifically to the organ transplantation problem.

 Recent studies have involved increasing model complexity in studying the organ allocation problem. \cite{Zenios:1999uj} and \cite{Zenios:1999ba,Zenios:2000dl} modeled the waiting list for kidney transplantation with a deterministic fluid model: patients and organ donors were categorized into classes based on their demographic, immunological, and physiological characteristics and different categories of patients and organs flow in and out of the waiting list at class-specific rates.
 An optimal allocation rule was derived under the standard of a linear combination of quality-adjusted life expectancy and equity. \cite{Akan:2012cj} modeled the waiting list for donated livers with a fluid model, in which patients were categorized into multiple classes according to their health status.
 Patients in one class were assumed to be able to flow only into adjacent categories with deterministic rates.
-Optimal allocation strategies were developed under a standard combining expected total number of waiting list deaths and quality-adjusted total life expectancy.
+Optimal allocation strategies were developed under a standard combining expected total number of in-waiting-list deaths and quality-adjusted total life expectancy.

-Organ allocation had also been studied from an individual patient's perspective by, for example, \cite{Ahn:1996it}, \cite{Hornberger:1997ez}, \cite{Su:2004jn,Su:2005eu,Su:2006uq} and \cite{Alagoz:2004dd, Alagoz:2007cl,Alagoz:2007iv}).
+Organ allocation had also been studied from an individual patient's perspective by, for example, \cite{Ahn:1996it}, \cite{Hornberger:1997ez}, \cite{Su:2004jn,Su:2005eu,Su:2006uq}, \cite{Alagoz:2004dd, Alagoz:2007cl,Alagoz:2007iv}), and \cite{Ata:2018jg}.
 These studies focused on optimal patient strategies for accepting or rejecting offers of organs.

 Aspects of the organ transplantation problem other than organ allocation have also been studied.
-For example, the impact of available cadaveric kidneys on the number of candidates in the waiting list (\cite{RUTH:1985wj}), kidney exchange programs (\citet{Roth:2004ue,Roth:2005bi}, \citet{Ashlagi:2011gk,Ashlagi:2012wq}, \citet{Cechlarova:2012il}) and the design of policies that meet fairness constraints chosen by the policy maker (\citet{Bertsimas:2013ey}).
+For example, the impact of available cadaveric kidneys on the number of candidates in the waiting list (\cite{RUTH:1985wj}), kidney exchange programs (\citet{Roth:2004ue,Roth:2005bi}, \citet{Ashlagi:2011gk,Ashlagi:2012wq}, \citet{Cechlarova:2012il}), the design of policies that meet fairness constraints chosen by the policy maker (\citet{Bertsimas:2013ey}), and comparing the efficiency and fairness of three proposed heart allocation policies via simulation studies (\cite{Hasankhani:2017da}).
 In one of the few studies on lung transplantation, \citet{Anonymous:08ugtNlN} evaluated the survival benefit of lung transplantation with the LAS from a causal inference perspective.